shazza-works/rainbow-fun/README.md

 #		 ____Rainbow_Fun____ #
-### Fade and Rainbow Scripts that have been messed with for ages.
-### This is a SavSec origonal, it's been changed so many times and
-### all you color sets i have made and use on hackers games are here.
+- [Fade and Rainbow Scripts that have been messed with for ages.
+This is a SavSec origonal, it's been changed so many times and all you color sets i have made and use on hackers games are here.]

-### Hope You Enjoy As Much As I Have.
-### Origonal Rainfade From SavSec_Ro The Russian Otter...
-### Rainfade Provides a Smooth Transition In Between Each Set Of Color
+- [Hope You Enjoy As Much As I Have.
+Origonal Rainfade From SavSec_Ro The Russian Otter...
+Rainfade Provides a Smooth Transition In Between Each Set Of Color.]

-##How To Use This...
+#____How To Use____
 - [ADDED BY REQUEST]
-- [To use this on your phone you will need to install a terminal or idle, I use termux from the Android Store, Please install Termux and thaen give the commands]
+- [To use this on your phone you will need to install a terminal or an idle, I use termux from the Android Play Store, Please install Termux and give these commands.]

 ```sh
 pkg install python*